yujinyan/blog/README.md

 The `issues` feature of this project serves as comment section for blog contents, powered by [utterances](https://utteranc.es/).

-To enable the comment section a blog post, I manually create an issue, take note of the issue id and record it in the corresponding posts' fronter matter with a custom attribute `issueId`.
+To enable the comment section for a blog post, I manually create an issue, take note of the issue id and record it in the corresponding post's front matter with a custom attribute `issueId`.
 This could be automated in the future.

 Feel free to open new issues for older posts.